Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Conclusion

-These results demonstrate that VisU offers a fully automated, human-like approach for the mechanistic interpretation of NAMD trajectories, substantially lowering the barrier to routine photochemical analysis.
-By interating multimodal intelligence, VisU transcends traditional data processing and more closely emulates the working patterns of a team of computational scientists, effectively bridging the gap between raw numerical outputs and high-level chemical insight.
-This vision-driven framework not only redefines the protocol for analyzing complex data in excited-state dynamics simulations, but also provides a transformative blueprint for AI-augmented discovery across theoretical and computational chemistry.
-Ultimately, VisU represents a shift toward an agentic research paradigm by seamless combining visual reasoning and domain-specific chemical knowledge , empowering researchers to uncover hidden molecular mechanisms with unprecedented efficiency and clarity in the data-rich era.
+VisU demonstrates that visual reasoning is not merely a supplementary tool but a primary driver for mechanistic discovery in theoretical chemistry.
+This framework successfully bridges the long-standing gap between visual experience (the qualitative patterns recognized by experts) and numerical experience (the quantitative data from theoretical simulations).
+By integrating multimodal intelligence, VisU transcends traditional data processing and more closely emulates the working patterns of a team of computational researchers, providing professional academic analysis with the higher-level perception and reasoning required for complex scientific discovery.
+This vision-driven framework not only redefines the protocol for analyzing complex data in excited-state dynamics simulations, but also provides a transformative blueprint for the whole AI4Chemistry field.
+Ultimately, VisU represents a shift toward an agentic research paradigm by seamlessly combining visual reasoning and domain-specific chemical knowledge, empowering researchers to uncover hidden molecular mechanisms with unprecedented efficiency and clarity in the data-rich era.